 Be aware that you can still be stung days or weeks later after washing and drying the infested clothing.
 The stinging cells are not actually alive and can persist until a particular physical or chemical reaction stimulates them to fire the stinger that contains the toxin.

 What are the symptoms of sea bather's eruption?

 A tingling sensation under the bathing suit (breasts, groin, cuffs of wetsuits) is often first noticed while still in the water.
 Over several hours it becomes an itch, which can last for several weeks.
-It is generally confined under the swimming costume Some patients (up to a fifth) complain of feeling slightly unwell, with temperatures and fatigue.
+It is generally confined under the swimming costume and some patients (up to a fifth) complain of feeling slightly unwell, with temperatures and fatigue.
 Some children also develop tummy upsets.
 As one takes a freshwater shower, while still wearing the bathing suit, the itch gets worse.
-Itching can be quite severe and they may become painful.
+Itching can be quite severe and become painful.

 The rash usually starts a couple of hours after swimming.
 It consists of red bumps, which may become dense and run together in a mass.
 Each person may react differently to the stings depending on their sensitivity and previous exposure.